 But, before Metlfab could begin to automate fastener installation for the application, special tooling was required to accommodate the specified PEM Type LKS self-locking self-clinching fasteners.
 In response, tooling specifically for this ongoing job was created with the goal to optimize Metlfab’s productivity.

 Up to 200 aluminum-chassis assemblies can now be completed by Metlfab per production run with each assembled unit consisting of two dozen Type LKS fasteners.
 (By utilizing the PEMSERTER Series 2000® fully automated machine, up to 1,200 fasteners are installed per hour, according to Metlfab.)

 The Safety Factor

 The issue of safety is a top priority in any industrial setting, and equipment naturally plays a role.
 Experience documents that safe equipment will translate to increased productivity, especially as it instills and reinforces worker confidence and results in fewer accidents or disruptions.

-Safety systems are standard in most automatic or fully automated fastener-installation presses, but their design and effectiveness can vary.
-A reliable safety system is one that is designed as an integral part of a press (not as an “afterthought” or add-on feature.)
+Safety systems are standard in most automatic or fully automated fastener-installation machines, but their design and effectiveness can vary.
+A reliable safety system is one that is designed as an integral part of a machine (not as an “afterthought” or add-on feature.)